Where to stay in Malta? Let’s analyze the best areas to stay in this beautiful European island nation

 Tourism in Malta: Overview

 Malta, a small Mediterranean gem that has it all.
 If you look for sandy beaches, water sports or busy nightlife, Malta has it.
 If you look for cultural experience, historical places, museums or archaeological sites, you can find it there as well.
 And if you want your visit to be accompanied by a beautiful scenery all around, Malta has it.

 The country of Malta consists in fact of 2 main islands: Malta and Gozo, as well as a few other, smaller islets.
 The two islands are quite different from each other, both in scenery, and the pace of life.
 Your holiday in Malta would not be complete without visiting Gozo.
-You can reach the second of the Maltese islands by ferry boats frequently available from Valletta.
+You can reach the second of the Maltese islands by ferry boats frequently available from Valletta and Sliema.

 The public transportation system is well developed in the country of Malta.
 Most places are easily accessible by bus, which we recommend using while your stay in Malta, for the fact that the island constantly struggles with a lack of parking places, particularly in summer.
 Renting a car for a longer period, can somehow turn a bit frustrating at times.
 Malta, as a former British colony, is a left-hand driving country.